esoptron/esoptron-libretro-docs-assets-1/README.md

 # esoptron-libretro-docs-assets-1
 Esoptron Libretro Docs Assets 1

-I'm putting webms, pngs, gifs here so I don't increase the repository size of libretro/docs.
+I'm putting webms here so I don't increase the repository size of libretro/docs.

 Feel free to do whatever you want with this repository.